Research

 Collaborators: Zhiang Chen (Caltech), Kate Scharer (USGS), Devin McPhillips (USGS)

-The Incapuquio Fault System in southern Peru accommodates some of the Naza-South America convergence and produces surface rupturing earthquakes that threaten nearby populations.
+I was lucky to do research under the guidance of Dr. Sarah Hall at College of the Atlantic when I was an undergraduate there, working on two projects related to active tectonics in Peru: The Incapuquio Fault System in southern Peru accommodates some of the Naza-South America convergence and produces surface rupturing earthquakes that threaten nearby populations.
 A group led by Dr. Carlos Benavente at The Instituto Geológico, Minero y Metalúrgico (INGEMMET) works to understand the mechanics and paleoseismic history of the different faults within the Incapuquio system.
 I participated in field efforts during my undergraduate thesis at College of the Atlantic, under the supervision of Dr. Sarah Hall.
+The Cordillera Blanca in the northern Andes of Peru hosts some of the highest peaks in the mountain range and is bounded by a 200 km long detachment fault on its western flank, the Cordillera Blanca deatchment fault.
+I contributed to a book chapter reviewing the geology and tectonic setting of the Cordillera Blanca, also led by Dr. Sarah Hall at COA.

-Collaborators: Carlos Benavente (INGEMMET), Sarah Hall (College of the Atlantic)
+Collaborators: Sarah Hall (College of the Atlantic), Carlos Benavente (INGEMMET)